Generalized hyperbolicity for diffeomorphisms of Banach spaces: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to E. Pujals and N. Bernandes for an introduction to the topic of generalized hyperbolicity, to the dynamical system seminar of IMPA for inspiration allowed to extend shadowing results to robustness and semi-structural stability, to F. Petrov and A.~Baranov for stimulating discussions on geometry of Banach spaces, to A. Gorodetski for remarks on preliminarily version of the manuscript, which improved the exposition.
+The author is grateful to E. Pujals and N. Bernardes for an introduction to the topic of generalized hyperbolicity; to the seminars of IMPA and EDAI for inspiration that led us to extend shadowing results to robustness and structural stability; to A.~Baranov, T.~Pereira, F. Petrov, S. Pilyugin, D. Smania for stimulating discussions; and to A. Gorodetski for remarks on a preliminary version of the manuscript.